bigfootproject/sahara/doc/source/userdoc/spark_plugin.rst

 Also you should specify the username of the default cloud-user used in the image.
 For images generated with the DIB it is 'ubuntu'.

-For now scaling and EDP are not supported.

 Note that the Spark cluster is deployed using the scripts available in the Spark distribution, which allow to start all services (master and slaves), stop all services and so on.
 As such (and as opposed to CDH HDFS daemons), Spark is